jwiegley/johnwiegley/drafts/drafts.md

 # Text

-I have thoughts on chastity; it being the wondrously hard puzzle that it is.
-I think human sexuality is just the tip of the iceberg.
+I have thoughts on chastity, it being the wondrously hard puzzle that it is: I think human sexuality is just the tip of the iceberg.
 The original meaning is “morally pure”, and I think that purity has a spiritual purpose: to permit the sensitivity of the heart to become keen enough so we can sense the fragrances